skoch/char-entity/README.md

 # Character Entity Reference Chart
 You know when you need the HTML code for a character? (eg: :copyright:) Well, you could go [here](https://dev.w3.org/html5/html-author/charref) and search the page, or you could use this!

-Click to direcly copy to clipboard (Chrome) or if not Chrome, it should highlight so you can copy using your keyboard.
+Click to directly copy to clipboard (Chrome) or if not Chrome, it should highlight so you can copy using your keyboard.

 Search for anything.
 Type `clear` or `all` to show all characters.